jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-5h.md

 - the value of his wheat would be forfeited.

 For the second:
-    he would be imprisoned for six months, and the double value of his wheat would be forfeited.
+- he would be imprisoned for 6 months, and
+- the double value of his wheat would be forfeited.

 For the third:
-    he would be imprisoned in the pillory, and all his goods and chattels would be forfeited.
+- he would be imprisoned in the pillory, and
+- all his goods and chattels would be forfeited.

 The ancient policy of other European countries was no better than that of England.

-50 Our ancestors imagined that people could buy their wheat cheaper from the farmer than from the wheat merchant.
+<sup>50</sup> Our ancestors imagined that people could buy their wheat cheaper from the farmer than from the wheat merchant.

 They were afraid that the wheat merchant would require an exorbitant profit to himself.